Early 80s – Schaltkreis Wassermann

 • Sequential Circuits Prophet V

 Recordings were made first with a TEAC 4Spur and later with an Otari MX 5050 8Spur tape machine ,

-PJ Wassermann: “I got the relatively bad sound quality of the TEAC 4Spur annoyed and the fact that we had only four tracks.
+PJ Wassermann: “I got annoyed by the relatively bad sound quality of the TEAC 4track and the fact that we had only four tracks.
 So we had to make a lot of premixes, and we always lost some of the sound quality.
-I was not satisfied with the results we achieved and that was the main reason why we did not want to release these tracks at the time.
+I was not satisfied with the results we achieved and that was the main reason why we did not release these tracks at the time.
 Today I think that these songs contain many interesting ideas.
-Some of them are very elaborate compositions and real treasures of early analog synth music. “
+Some of them are very elaborate compositions and real treasures of early analog synth music.”